mvcisback/yasit/README.md

         '''
         Evaluate if this property (self) implies (other).
         - As sets, this corresponds to subset inclusion.
+        - Only required if giving `concept_class` as a flat list of specifications.
         '''

     def rand_sat(self) -> [0, 1]: